Authentic View Toolbar Icons

 Text in Authentic View is formatted by applying to it an XML element or attribute that has the required formatting.
 If such formatting has been defined, the designer of the StyleVision Power Stylesheet can provide icons in the Authentic View toolbar to apply the formatting.
 To apply text formatting using a text formatting icon, highlight the text you want to format, and click the appropriate icon.

-The arrow icons are, from left to right, Go to First Record in the DB; Go to Previous Record; Open Go to Record # dialog; Go to Next Record; and Go to Last Record.
+The arrow icons are, from left to right, Go to First Record; Go to Previous Record; Open the Go to Record # dialog; Go to Next Record; and Go to Last Record.